vo1teq/ssh-automation/README.md

 From now on you can use "connect" (or a other alias name, that you have declared for execute this code) and the code will execute.
 Then you got the input question and you´ll enter the name of your server or the word that you can actually choose to use this script and you´ll good to go :)

+I have written this code also in python, if you prefere the python script. ;)

 Have fun guys
 vo1teq